By · Co-Founder · 22 min read · Updated

 2. Aladtec (TCP Scheduling)

-Aladtec (the platform; TCP is the parent company after the 2021 acquisition) is the most widely deployed scheduling platform among critical access hospitals and EMS organizations.
+Aladtec (the platform; TCP is the parent company after the 2021 acquisition) is a scheduling platform used at critical access hospitals and EMS organizations.
 Unlike UKG, it requires minimal IT involvement and can be operational in 2-4 weeks.
 For a CAH leaving UKG because of implementation complexity, Aladtec represents a meaningful reduction in setup overhead.

 The trade-off is clear: Aladtec replaces UKG’s complexity with a different kind of self-serve overhead.
 The nurse manager still configures credential tracking, FLSA overtime thresholds, and shift rules manually.
 CMS documentation requires the manager to structure and export records; the system does not generate them automatically.